Realistic Full-Body Anonymization with Surface-Guided GANs: Experiments

-\begin{itemize} \item \emph{COCO-Body} contains cropped images from COCO \cite{lin2014microsoft}, where a single human is in the center of the image.
+\begin{itemize} \item \emph{COCO-Body} contains cropped images from COCO \cite{lin2014microsoft}, where a single human is in the center of each image.
 Each image has automatically annotated CSE embeddings and a boolean mask indicating the area to be replaced.
-Note that each mask is dilated from the original CSE-embedding to ensure that the mask covers all parts of the body.
+Note that each mask is dilated from the original CSE-embedding such that the mask covers all parts of the body.
 The dataset contains 43,053 training images and 10,777 validation images, with a resolution of $288 \times 160$.
-The annotation process is described in \appendixAnonymization . \item \emph{DeepFashion-CSE} includes images from the In-shop Clothes Retrieval Benchmark of DeepFashion \cite{liu16DeepFashion}, where we have annotated each image with a CSE embedding.
+See \appendixAnonymization for more details. \item \emph{DeepFashion-CSE} includes images from the In-shop Clothes Retrieval Benchmark of DeepFashion \cite{liu16DeepFashion}, where we have annotated each image with a CSE embedding.
 It has 40,625 training images and 10,275 validation images, where each image is downsampled to $384 \times 256$.
 The dataset includes some errors in annotations, as no annotation validation is done. \end{itemize}

 \paragraph{Evaluation Details} We follow typical evaluation practices for generative modeling.
 We report Fr\'echet Inception Distance (FID) \cite{FID2017heusel}, Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018perceptual}, LPIPS Diversity \cite{zhu2017toward}, and Perceptual Path Length (PPL) \cite{karras2019style}.
-FID, LPIPS and LPIPS diversity is found by generating 6 images per validation sample, where the reported LPIPS is the average.
-In addition, we report the face quality by evaluating FID for the face region (details in \appendixDetails ).
-All metrics for each model is reported in \appendixQuantitative .
+FID, LPIPS, and LPIPS diversity is found by generating 6 images per validation sample, where the reported LPIPS is the average.
+In addition, we report the face quality by evaluating FID for the face region (see \appendixDetails). \appendixQuantitative includes all metrics for each model.